peytoncordero/DRI25/command-line.md

 projects:
 # Title and then description and link
- - description: "The command line is a great instrument for different projects and learning processes.
-Three of them are"
     - Feminist Linguistics Repository:
         description: Digital specialiazed repository of Indisciplinadxs, a community of Feminist Linguists from the Americas.
 The Command Line is used in the project for doing installations, configurate a home server, and collaborate remotely.
         link: https://repositorio.linguisticafeminista.com/